marph91/jimmy/docs/formats/nimbus_note.md

 ## Known Limitations

-- Comments, Tags and the folder structure aren't included in the exports.
+- Comments and Tags aren't included in the exports.
 - Indentation outside of lists is not converted, because Markdown uses indentation only for lists and code blocks.
 - Some items can't be converted if they are exported with the old note editor format.
 For example links in the format `nimbusweb.me/*` or some attachments.